Local geometry of random geodesics on negatively curved surfaces: Abstract

 \section{Abstract}

-It is shown that the tessellation of a compact, hyperbolic surface induced by a typical long geodesic segment, when properly scaled, looks locally like a \emph{Poisson line process}.
+We show that the tessellation of a compact, negatively curved surface induced by a long random geodesic segment, when properly scaled, looks locally like a \emph{Poisson line process}.
 This implies that the global statistics of the tessellation -- for instance, the fraction of triangles -- approach those of the limiting Poisson line process.